 The property — a broad prairie ringed by hilly wooded savannah — is 60 acres in all: No house.
 No hedges.
-No putting green lawns like putting greens.
+No lawns like putting greens.
 Just Mariani's garden, still a work in progress.
 And, yes, he's weeding it, all of it, by hand.

 "There's more than one man can handle," he says.